What is blood pressure?

 What is normal blood pressure?

-In adults, normal blood pressure is typically considered to be between 90/60 mmHg and 120/80 mmHg.
-However, values above or below this can still be normal depending on age, health and other factors.
+In adults, a normal blood pressure is typically considered to be between 90/60 mmHg and 120/80 mmHg.
+However, values above or below this can still be normal, depending on age, health and other factors.

-When blood pressure is in the gray zone
+When blood pressure is in the grey area

 A slightly elevated blood pressure (e.g. 130/85 mmHg) can be a warning sign.
-It doesn't necessarily mean you're sick, but you may want to monitor it closely.
+It does not necessarily mean that you are ill, but it may be a good idea to monitor it closely.

 When is blood pressure too high?

-A blood pressure above 140/90 mmHg is considered high.
-It's called hypertension and can increase the risk of cardiovascular disease, stroke and kidney damage over time.
+A blood pressure reading above 140/90 mmHg is considered high.
+This is called hypertension and can increase the risk of cardiovascular diseases, stroke, and kidney damage over time.

 If you measure high blood pressure several times, you should take it seriously – even if you feel healthy.